 For Special GFT appointees who commenced on or after January 1, 2000, an unsuccessful tenure application will result in a one-year terminal appointment.
-A Special appointee means a person holding an appointment funded entirely or significantly on a continuing basis from sources other than the Ministry of Colleges and Universities operating grants and tuition fees, or an appointment the renewal of which is conditional upon obtaining significant funding on a continuing basis from sources other than the above.
+A Special appointee means a person holding an appointment funded entirely or significantly on a continuing basis from sources other than the Ministry of Colleges and Universities operating grants and tuition fees, or an appointment the renewal of which is conditional upon obtaining significant funding on a continuing basis from sources other than the form sources other than the renewal of which is conditional upon obtaining significant funding on a continuing basis from sources other than the above.